rapid7/pdf-renderer/README.md

 #### PDF_RENDERER_STORAGE_STRATEGY
 Default Value: (string) `memory`
 Description: defines the strategy by which to store a copy of the generated files.
+Persisted files will be overwritten if the same filename is used.
 Valid strategies:
 * memory: the file remains in memory only
 * disk: stores a copy of the encrypted file to disk, the file path can be configured via PDF_RENDERER_STORAGE_DIRECTORY
 * s3: stores a copy of zip to s3, the bucket can be configured with environment variable PDF_RENDERER_S3_BUCKET.
 Must have a valid AWS credentials file in home dir (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)